Updated on April 29, 2022

 - Pay down your debt - This link will open in a new window. before thinking about long-term projects.
 It’s a priority!

-- Save any extra money that comes in (raise, bonus, tax refund, etc.) to reach your goals quicker.
+- Save any extra money (salary increase, bonus, tax refund, inheritance, etc.) to reach your goal more quickly.